 A class of securities may be entitled to payments of interest at a fixed security interest rate, a variable security interest rate or adjustable security interest rate, or any combination of security interest rates, each as specified in the related prospectus supplement.
 A variable security interest rate may be calculated based on the weighted average of the Net Mortgage Rates of the related mortgage loans, or the weighted average of the interest rates (which may be net of trustee fees) paid on the mortgage securities, for the month preceding the distribution date if so specified in the related prospectus supplement.
-As will be described in the related prospectus supplement, the aggregate payments of interest on a class of securities, and their yield to maturity, will be affected by the rate of payment of principal on the securities evidencing interests in ARM Loans, by changes in the Net Mortgage Rates on the ARM Loans, and in the case of securities evidencing interests in mortgage securities with floating or variable rates, by changes in such rates and the indices on which they are based.
+As will be described in the related prospectus supplement, the aggregate payments of interest on a class of securities, and their yield to maturity, will be affected by the rate of payment of principal on the securities (or the rate of reduction in the notional balance of securities entitled only to payments of interest), in the case of securities evidencing interests in ARM Loans, by changes in the Net Mortgage Rates on the ARM Loans, and in the case of securities evidencing interests in mortgage securities with floating or variable rates, by changes in such rates and the indices on which they are based.
 See "Maturity and Prepayment Considerations" below.
 The yield on the securities will also be affected by liquidations of mortgage loans following mortgagor defaults and by purchases of mortgage loans in the event of breaches of representations and warranties made in respect of the mortgage loans by the depositor, the master servicer and others, or conversions of ARM Loans to a fixed interest rate.
 See "The Mortgage Pools-Representations by Sellers" and "Descriptions of the Securities-Assignment of Trust Fund Assets" above.
 Holders of Strip Securities or a class of securities having a security interest rate that varies based on the weighted average mortgage rate of the underlying mortgage loans may be affected by disproportionate prepayments and repurchases of mortgage loans having higher Net Mortgage Rates or rates applicable to the Strip Securities, as applicable.